lf1876449/miscellaneous/package_test/README.txt

 Abstact:
-  1. There are two packages nameed 'arithmetic' and 'arithmetic2', which shows how to retrieve all objects belonged to the package and is used for syntext experiment, respectively.
+  1. There are two packages nameed 'arithmetic' and 'arithmetic2', which shows how to retrieve all objects belonged to the package and is used for syntax experiment, respectively.

   2. The main function is showed in __init__.py.